Overcast-Gaming/MCBotStuff/README.md

 Have you been learning how to make a minecraft bot, but you don't know what to do with it?
 Well, check this out!

 # How to make a minecraft bot?
-I know about 3 libraries which you can use for creating a bot.
+I know 3 libraries which you can use for creating a bot.
 They're called mineflayer, minecraft-protocol and mcprotocollib.
 Probably there are more, but these are the most popular ones.
 Mineflayer and minecraft-protocol are in javascript (node.js), mcprotocollib is in Java.
 Look them up to get started!

 # Why should I make a MC bot?
 Well, first of all, for fun.
 A Minecraft bot can help you with a lot of things, you can count entities around you, blocks, players, etc. It's a fun thing to do, and it's not even that hard, but still a good challenge.